ZhixiL/CEN5035-Group7/README.md

 RQ1_ChatGPT_Scores.csv - This is the RQ1 output comparison score for provided dataset.

+RQ1_LeetCode_Stat.csv - Contains results for the original python version of the 54 leetcode problems.

 RQ2_code_gen.py - This is the code used to generate two sets of code 2*20 based on the successful default code from RQ1 with the two VS.

 RQ2_VS1_VS2_Stat.csv - this is the data we gathered from manually running generated code for RQ2 on LeetCode.